 Don’t freak out on me!
 I’m not talking about some grand blueprint to be meticulously fine-tuned and slaved over!
 This planning is simply the act of preparing for an entire season prior to decorating for Christmas rather than just a holiday.
 Start slowly by analyzing any new seasonal purchases.
 Try to start assembling items that can be used with your current decorations and then left in place for winter decor.

 Case in point, these white glittered pine cones are perfect to accessorize for Christmas, but they also allow you to keep the glitz going through the winter when used with your regular decorative pieces.

 Bottlebrush trees used in the vintage silver tray for Christmas remain in place to give this vignette a winter feel.
 Just remove anything that surrounds them that would be more holiday themed and you have the perfect winter display!

 White pom pom pillows layer well with holiday and non-holiday pillow partners!

 Step 2–Be Crafty in Your Crafting!

-Pom poms are fun and easy to make and can be added to ready made items to make them look unique and expensive.
+Pom poms are fun and easy to make and can be added to ready-made items to make them look unique and expensive.
 I made small pom poms in white for a wreath for the front door last year and made extras to add to braided jute twine to use as a winter garland inside.
 This year I added the giant pom poms to my collection and used them over the holidays with my angel wings in the dining room.
-After Christmas these where tied onto another braided jute garland and paired with pine cones of varying sizes and finishes to adorn the winter mantle!
+After Christmas, these were tied onto another braided jute garland and paired with pine cones of varying sizes and finishes to adorn the winter mantle!